Film Prizes & Awards

 Past Recipients

-Voted by the audience at the RAI Film Festival.
-The value of the prize is £250.
+Voted by the audience at the RAI FILM Festival.
+The award is valued at £250.

 Past Recipients